Desert Stingbush [Rock Nettle] (Eucnide urens)

 Desert Stingbush (Eucnide urens)

-General: Desert Stingbush (Eucnide urens), also called Rock Nettle, is a small, perennial, rounded shrub that grows to at most 3-feet tall.
+General: Desert Stingbush (Eucnide urens), also called Rock Nettle and Velcro Plant, is a small, perennial, rounded shrub that grows to at most 3-feet tall.
 Clumps of dead leaves often remain attached to the plant.
 The leaves are about 1/2-inch long, oval, irregularly toothed, and gray-green.
 The leaves are covered with tiny, needle-like, barbed, stinging hairs that are very difficult to remove from human skin.
-When the leaves are green, the stinging hairs pose little problem, but when the leaves are dry, the stinging hairs are quite nasty.
-The flowers are fairly large and open, with five, pale cream-colored petals.
+When the leaves are green, the stinging hairs pose little problem (other than the velcro problem), but when the leaves are dry, the stinging hairs become quite nasty.
+The flowers are fairly large and open, with five, pale, cream-colored petals.

 Desert Stingbush is a fairly common component of vegetation communities on well-drained sandy, gravelly, and rocky soils in washes and on rocky outcrops in the Upper Sonoran (Mojave Desert Scrub) life zone.